Return to the essay table of contents

 He would rent a piano, practice the piece hard....But the publisher heard it,

-Shortly before lunch, and said no, because he didn't understand the beautiful was before him,
+Shortly before lunch, and said no, because he didn't understand the beautiful

 And he was a cold, successful man. - - - Three years passed.